mdbenito/paperwhy/content/post/goodfellow_maxout_2013.md

 benefficial to use **higher learning rates** in order to make each one of the models profit as much as possible from the batch it sees.
-But then at test time one needs either to sample from the whole ensemble again by using dropout or to use some averaging trick. {{< cite hinton_improving_2012 >}} mention that simply scaling the outputs actually approximates the expected output of an ensemble of shallow, toy networks, but at the time there was little rigorous work on the averaging properties of dropout.[^1]
+But then at test time one needs either to sample from the whole ensemble again by using dropout or to use some averaging trick.
+We recently[^2] saw that simply scaling the outputs actually approximates the expected output of an ensemble of shallow, toy networks, but at the time there was little rigorous work on the averaging properties of dropout.[^3]

 > Explicitly designing models to minimize this approximation error may
 > thus enhance dropout's performance